unionai-oss/pandera/docs/source/schema_models.rst

 As you can see in the example above, you can define a schema by sub-classing :class:`~pandera.model.SchemaModel` and defining column/index fields as class attributes.
 The :func:`~pandera.decorators.check_types` decorator is required to perform validation of the dataframe at run-time.

-Note that :func:`~pandera.model_components.Field` s apply to both :class:`~pandera.schema_components.Column` and :class:`~pandera.schema_components.Index` objects, exposing the built-in :class:`~pandera.checks.Check` s via key-word arguments.
+Note that :class:`~pandera.model_components.Field` s apply to both :class:`~pandera.schema_components.Column` and :class:`~pandera.schema_components.Index` objects, exposing the built-in :class:`Check` s via key-word arguments.

 Converting to DataFrameSchema
 -----------------------------

 You can easily convert a :class:`~pandera.model.SchemaModel` class into a :class:`~pandera.schemas.DataFrameSchema`:

 .. testcode:: dataframe_schema_model

-    print(Schema.to_schema())
+    print(InputSchema.to_schema())

 .. testoutput:: dataframe_schema_model